syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if text1 does not appear in text2 and if num is not greater than zero.
+&#35;VALUE! - occurs if text1 does not appear in text2 and if num is not greater than zero.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/72.png](Calculate-functions_images/Calculate-functions_img147.png)

+_FINDB_

 ### JIS